-A Louisiana 5 Day Notice to Vacate is an official lease termination letter written to end a tenancy equal to or longer than one (1) week, but less than one (1) month.
-The letter may be delivered at least five (5) calendar days prior to the end of the rental period.
+A Louisiana 5 Day Notice To Vacate is letter which complies with state legal requirements to end a tenancy equal to or longer than one (1) week, but less than one (1) month.
+The non-terminating party must receive notice at least five (5) calendar days before the date of termination.

-- Include the termination date of the lease or tenancy.
+- Specify the termination date of the lease or tenancy

-- Handing the notice to a person who can accept the legal letter on behalf of the other party;
+- Hand delivery to a person of suitable age on the property who can accept the notice on behalf of the other party

-- Mailing the notice by certified mail with a return receipt.
+- Delivery by certified mail, with a return receipt

 Landlords must keep a copy of any notice delivered for their own records, a long with proof of mailing and return receipt.
 If the tenant’s location is unknown, or the rental premises are abandoned, the landlord may deliver notice by posting it to the entry door of the premises.